 If you are missing one or more teeth, you know that it can be detrimental to your overall health and wellness.
 The inability to eat a healthy and well balanced diet, jawbone degeneration, and a compromised self-image are just a few side effects of missing teeth.
 You may have tried solutions like dentures, bridges or partials, and have grown tired of the upkeep or messy adhesives that are sometimes required.
 If this describes your situation, then there is good news.
 You do not have to live with temporary fixes any longer.
-Just ask Houston dentists Dr. Juarez, Dr. Lindskog, or Dr. Lent about permanent, secure tooth replacement with dental implants.
+Just ask Houston dentists Dr. Juarez, or Dr. Lindskog, about permanent, secure tooth replacement with dental implants.

 The Benefits of Dental Implants

 Regardless of what led to your tooth loss—advanced periodontal disease is the #1 reason—the important step to take as soon as possible is tooth replacement.
 A crown and bridge or dentures merely rest on top of your gums.
 And while these are excellent at providing a complete smile and fuller facial features, they simply cannot truly mimic the actual structure of a tooth.

 A dental implant, on the other hand, provides both the look and support of a full tooth.
 Your dental implant is actually comprised of three parts: